thisisrandy/igo/README.md

 line application instead of the shiny-graphic'ed, fully-networked, AI-capable program we had designed.
-We still got a good grade, probably because we had done a good job in the design phase (which was really the point of the class) and learned a healthy lesson about [Hhofstadter's law](https://en.wikipedia.org/wiki/Hofstadter%27s_law).
+We still got a good grade, probably because we had done a good job in the design phase (which was really the point of the class) and learned a healthy lesson about [Hofstadter's law](https://en.wikipedia.org/wiki/Hofstadter%27s_law).

 Years later, I decided to finish the job as a hobby project.
 The fruits of this